maggiecdagger/SIR_model/README.rst

 To open the interface:

 * need to make sure .py files are correctly added to the virtual environment:
+(SIR) $ open SIR
+  - copy all three .py files

 (SIR) $ open /anaconda2/envs/SIR/lib/python2.7/site-packages/

-  - paste all of the .py files under site-packages.
+  - paste the .py files in this directory.

 (SIR) $ SIR enter